Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 We’re witnessing what has been referred to as the fourth industrial revolution: the technological revolution.

-These will not be distant potentialities.
+These should not distant potentialities.

 Change so speedy that legislators, regulators and analysts wrestle to maintain up.